 People's Majlis Speaker Mohamed Nasheed calls on PM Modi, reaffirms 'unwavering support' to 'India First' policy

 "We have declared an India first foreign policy.
 India has been next to us since time immemorial.
 We read the same book.
 We eat the same food.
 We watch the same films we do the same things.
-We are the same people," said Nasheed.
+We are the same people," Nasheed told ANI.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)